RosaeNLG/rosaenlg/packages/german-adjectives/README.md

 It is based on the german-pos-dict: https://github.com/languagetool-org/german-pos-dict which provides an extensive morphological and syntactic lexicon for German.

-## Licence info

-https://github.com/languagetool-org/german-pos-dict provides linguistic binary resources under CC-BY-SA-4.0, which autorises commercial usages.
-It also contains an `export.sh` script to generate a textual dump using https://github.com/languagetool-org.
-`dictionary.dump` is this textual dump.
-It remains under CC-BY-SA-4.0 licence.

-The derived database included in this package remains under the same CC-BY-SA-4.0 licence.

 ## Installation
 ```sh
 npm install german-adjectives